ironhacks/ironhacks-app/README.md

 };
 ```

-Once the state us update with the threads, we display a preview of them using ```ThreadPreview```.
+Once the state is updated with the threads, we display a preview of them using ```ThreadPreview```.

 And that's it for the forum view.
 The user can also create a new thread by clicking the "Start a new topic" button, this will redirect the user to the ```NewThread``` view:

 ### Create a new thread - newThread.js
 *on ./src/js/component/forum/newThread.js*

 This view implements the ```MarkdownEditor``` component, this is a custom wrapper we do to implement the ```react-mde ``` .
-Please check the [react-mde docs](https://github.com/andrerpena/react-mde#readme) to undestant the library.
+Please check the [react-mde docs](https://github.com/andrerpena/react-mde#readme) to undestand the library.

 If the user is an admin, we display the admin controls, this is basically two selectors that allows the admin to select the hack and the forum in which the new thread will be posted, we handle that interaction using the same components we use in the forum view.

-For both, the user and the admin, the submition process is the same:
+For both, the user and the admin, the submission process is the same:

 ```javascript
 handleSubmit = (event) => {